-Events scheduled through the Registrar's Scheduling Office require approval by the Registrar's Scheduling Office and Stanford Events.
-These events are scheduled through the University Registrar's Office according to the policy outlined on the website for Office of Special Events & Protocol.
-Events must be consistent with the educational mission of Stanford University and intended primarily for Stanford faculty, students, staff, and alumni.
+Events scheduled through the Registrar's Scheduling Office require approval by the Registrar's Scheduling team.
+These events are scheduled through the University Registrar's Office according to the policies outlined on this page and University event policies found on the website for the Office of Special Events & Protocol.
+Events must be consistent with the educational mission of Stanford University, intended primarily for Stanford faculty, students, staff, and alumni, and organized by a Stanford department or organization.
 Outside corporations and organizations must be sponsored by a Stanford school or department.

 To use a facility on the Stanford Campus, any outside group or individual must have an official on-campus sponsor.
 A sponsor cannot be an individual; it must be either a University department or a student organization registered and approved by the Office of Student Engagement.